Dr Cheong Wai Kwong

 Generally, no laboratory tests are necessary to diagnose eczema, though doctors may also order skin tests and blood tests to rule out other skin disorders, as well as determine which substances may be causing the eczema or flare-up of the condition.

 No, eczema and allergies are two different conditions.
-Allergies typically involve a specific immune reaction to allergens, while eczema is a chronic inflammatory skin condition with various triggers beyond allergens.
+Allergies involve a specific immune reaction to things like pollen, dust or certain foods, while eczema is a chronic inflammatory skin condition with triggers that may include dryness, irritants, stress and temperature changes.
+Allergies can worsen eczema, but they are separate conditions with different causes.